charbelraffoul/ada-website/index.md

 Looking back, the company goes through three very different management styles.
 You can think of them as three bosses.
 Meet them—and pick one to explore.
 </p>

 <h2>Meet the bosses</h2>

 <p class="ds-lead">
-Looking back at oil price history, we can distinguish three distinct periods.
-Each period comes with its own price dynamics, and therefore its own “personality”.
+Looking back at oil price history, we can clearly distinguish three short but very different management periods.
+Each one corresponds to a specific type of shock and a distinct oil price environment.
 To keep things intuitive, we present them as three different bosses.
 </p>

 <div class="boss-grid">